Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/home.rst

   :width: 100
   :alt: Virgil Logo

-Welcosme to the Virgil Integrity Network™ (VIN™) Developer Guide!
+Welcome to the Virgil Integrity Network™ (VIN™) Developer Guide!
 This guide provides all the informaiton required to get the VIN™ functioning properly.
 Additionally, information on some of the core functionality of the VIN is also included.